EhyMaik97/DataStructures-Algorithms/README.md

 # DataStructures
-Project where I am going to build all the Data Structures from scratch with python
+Project where I am going to build all the Data Structures and Algorithms from scratch with python